Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras

 We fix the base commutative unital ring $V$, which is a discrete $\E$-ring.
-The category $\CAlg_{V//V}$ of augmented commutative $V$-algebras is pointed category, whose initial and final object is $V$.
-The operadic Smith-ideal theory~\cite[Theorem 4.4.1]{WY2024} induces a categorical equivalence adjunction
+The category $\CAlg_{V//V}$ of augmented commutative $V$-algebras is a pointed category, whose initial and terminal object is $V$.
+The operadic Smith-ideal theory~\cite[Theorem 4.4.1]{WY2024} induces an adjoint categorical equivalence

-of $\infty$-categories (See \cite[Corollary 5.11]{kato2023mathematics}).
-We define cotangent complexes by the language of Goodwillie calculus and Smith ideal theory. \begin{definition}[\rm{c.f.} \cite{HA} p.1296, Definition 7.3.2.14] Let $\mathcal{C}$ be a symmetric monoidal $\infty$-category admitting finite colimits and a final object, and $V$ a monoidal unit object of $\mathcal{C}$ and $\CAlg(\mathcal{C})_{V//V}$ denotes the subcategory of $\mathcal{C}$ spanned by augmented commutative algebra objects.
-For an augmented $V$-algebra $P^1(\varepsilon): A \to V$, let $L_{A}$ denotes the kernel of the excisive approximation $\varepsilon : P^1(A) \to V$.
+of $\infty$-categories (see \cite[Corollary 5.11]{kato2023mathematics}).
+We define cotangent complexes by the language of Goodwillie calculus and Smith ideal theory. \begin{definition}[{\rm cf.}~\cite{HA} p.1296, Definition 7.3.2.14] Let $\mathcal{C}$ be a symmetric monoidal $\infty$-category admitting finite colimits and a final object, $V$ a monoidal unit object of $\mathcal{C}$, and $\CAlg(\mathcal{C})_{V//V}$ the subcategory of $\mathcal{C}$ spanned by augmented commutative algebra objects.
+For an augmented $V$-algebra $P^1(\varepsilon): A \to V$, let $L_{A}$ denote the kernel of the excisive approximation $\varepsilon : P^1(A) \to V$.
 We call $L_A$ the {\it cotangent complex} of $A$. \end{definition}

-Due to the work~\cite{modMGL}, algebraic cobordism can be defined by the space of finite syntomic morphisms of schemes.
-We consider the affine case, so we recall the definition of finite syntomic algebras. \begin{definition} Let $A \to B$ be morphism of augmented discrete $V$-algebras.
-We say that an object of $B$ is {\it finite syntomic} over $A$ if it satisfies the following conditions: \begin{enumerate}[(1)] \item The $A$-algebra $B$ is a flat $A$-algebra and a finitely generated $A$-module. \item The relative cotangent complex $L_{B/ A}$ is perfect, and has tor-amplitudes in degree $[-1,\,0]$. \end{enumerate} \end{definition}
+In derived algebraic geometry, intersection-theoretic data is unconditionally preserved by replacing flat transversality with quasi-smoothness. \begin{definition} Let $A \to B$ be a morphism of augmented discrete $V$-algebras.
+We say that $B$ is {\it finite syntomic} over $A$ if it satisfies the following conditions: \begin{enumerate}[(1)] \item The $A$-algebra $B$ is a flat $A$-algebra and a finitely generated $A$-module. \item The relative cotangent complex $L_{B/ A}$ is perfect and has Tor-amplitude in degrees $[-1,\,0]$. \end{enumerate} \end{definition}

 The definition of flatness of $\E$-algebras is described as follows: \begin{definition}[\cite{HA}, p.1240, Definition 7.2.2.10] An $\E$-algebra morphism $A \to B$ is flat if \begin{itemize} \item[(1)] The homotopy group $\pi_0(B)$ is a flat $\pi_0(A)$-algebra. \item[(2)] For each $n \in \Z$, the induced morphism